Reading Time: 8 minutes

 Six months after our first trip through Croatia, we found ourselves back in the country.
 This time, we attended the Zagreb VINOcom—the largest Croatian wine show.
 Over 200 Croatian wine producers were present, along with many culinary stalls featuring cured meats, smoked fish, and other local food specialties.
 The show is held annually at the end of November, at the eminent Esplanade Hotel in downtown Zagreb.

 The conference was a great opportunity to taste the Croatian wines that we missed on our first foray into the country.
-There are over 4,000 registered commercial producers in Croatia—mostly made up of small family wineries spread throughout the country.
+There are nearly 2,000 registered commercial producers in Croatia—mostly made up of small family wineries spread throughout the country.
 As such, it can be difficult to procure certain wines.
-Outside of the capital Zagreb, the few wine shops scattered throughout the country offer predominantly regional wines.
-If you are at a wine shop in Southern Dalmatia, don’t expect to find Istrian wine.
+Outside the capital Zagreb, the few wine shops scattered throughout the country offer predominantly regional wines.
+If you are at a wine shop in southern Dalmatia, don’t expect to find Istrian wine.